ZDF: Terrestrial

 As ZDF is a station, not a network, the station is broadcast throughout Germany, with no regional variations or affiliates, using a number of signal repeaters.
 ZDF transmitters broadcast a digital signal.
 Analog signals were gradually phased out, a process which lasted from 2002 to 2008.
 ZDF does not run any transmitters itself.
 Throughout the analogue days, all ZDF transmitters were run by the Deutsche Bundespost which was later privatised as Deutsche Telekom's subsidiary T-Systems Media Broadcast.
 (This is in contrast to the other public German broadcaster, ARD, which owns its main transmitters.)
 ZDF was not previously allowed to use ARD's transmitters.
 ZDF has used both ARD and Telekom transmitters since changes to the law in the 1990s, and since the digital switchover.

 Cable

 ZDF has also been relayed by cable since the days of the first cable pilot projects.

 Satellite

 The first Europe-wide satellite broadcast via Astra 1C began in August 1993 during the Internationale Funkausstellung Berlin (IFA – "International Broadcasting Exhibition") in Berlin.
 In the same decade, these new technologies were used to enable digital broadcasting of ZDF.
 Today, ZDF is available free-to-air throughout Europe on Astra 19.2°E.

 Other channels

 ZDF operates two digital channels: ZDFneo (aimed at 18- to 45-year-olds) and ZDFinfo (documentaries).
-Both are transmitted in SD and HD.
+Both are transmitted in HD.
 A commercial subsidiary called ZDF Studios GmbH manages programme sales, acquisitions, international coproductions, and a growing number of important activities in new media.
 ZDF Enterprises owns a Dutch TV production and distribution company, Off the Fence.
 ZDF also operates various channels in cooperation with other networks: Arte, 3sat, KI.KA, and Phoenix.

+In March 2026, as part of a reform treaty between the two broadcasters, it was announced that ARD and ZDF would merge their respective news, documentary, and young adult channels into joint ventures in 2027, with Phoenix and ZDF's Info and Neo being the surviving entities.